dCache/dcache-book2/install.md

 +  [Securiting your dCache installation](#securiting-your-dcache-installation)
 +  [Upgrading a dCache Instance](#upgrading-a-dcache-instance)

-The first section describes the installation of a fresh DCACHE instance using RPM files downloaded from [the DCACHE home-page].
+The first section describes the installation of a fresh dCache instance using RPM files downloaded from [the dCache home-page].
 It is followed by a guide to upgrading an existing installation.
-In both cases we assume standard requirements of a small to medium sized DCACHE instance without an attached [tertiary storage system](rf-glossary.md#tertiary-storage-system).
+In both cases we assume standard requirements of a small to medium sized dCache instance without an attached [tertiary storage system](rf-glossary.md#tertiary-storage-system).
 The third section contains some pointers on extended features.

-INSTALLING A DCACHE INSTANCE
+INSTALLING A dCache INSTANCE
 ============================

-In the following the installation of a DCACHE instance will be described.
+In the following the installation of a dCache instance will be described.
 The Chimera name space provider, some management components, and the **SRM** need a PSQL server installed.
 We recommend running this PSQL on the local node.
 The first section describes the configuration of a PSQL server.
-After that the installation of CHIMERA and of the DCACHE components will follow.
+After that the installation of CHIMERA and of the dCache components will follow.
 During the whole installation process root access is required.

 PREREQUISITES
 -------------

-In order to install DCACHE the following requirements must be met:
+In order to install dCache the following requirements must be met:

 -   An RPM-based Linux distribution is required for the following procedure.
 For Debian derived systems we provide Debian packages and for Solaris the Solaris packages or the tarball.

--   DCACHE requires Java 8 JRE.
+-   dCache requires Java 8 JRE.
 Please use the latest patch-level and check for upgrades frequently.
-It is recommended to use JDK as DCACHE scripts can make use of some extra features that JDK provides to gather more diagnostic information (heap-dump, etc).
+It is recommended to use JDK as dCache scripts can make use of some extra features that JDK provides to gather more diagnostic information (heap-dump, etc).
 This helps when tracking down bugs.

 -   PostgreSQL must be installed and running.
 We recommend the use of PostgreSQL version 9.2 (at least PostgreSQL version 8.3 is required).